-Font selection is one of those aspects of design that many seem to take for granted.
+Good typography and font selection are two of those aspects of design that many seem to take for granted.
 As someone who has an innate love for words and letters, typography has always fascinated me.
 Good typography is a great marrying of design and storytelling, in a manner quite different from purely visual design.

 The History of Typography

 Way back in the mid-1400s, Johannes Gutenberg created the world’s first printing press.
 In 2007, I had the opportunity to view one of these old presses for the first time.
 I could not help but stop and stare at its mechanisms, its crudity.
 It enthralled me.
 While others quickly moved on to other objects and artifacts in the museum, I stood mesmerized by the press, taking in the scope of its history and what it represents.
-The impact of text on human culture has not diminished over time.
-This impact stretches to the use of text in the design world.
+Most importantly, the impact of text on human culture has not diminished over time.
+I know this impact stretches to the use of text in the design world.
 Humanity has always had art, but the accessibility of printed text dramatically changed civilization.
+I find it fascinating.

-The art of typography for design has become something I am drawn to almost despite myself; typography speaks to something quite powerful about human history and the development of modern society.
-Printed words put intellect and ideas in the hands of the common people.
-This is why typography should not be taken lightly as part of the design process.
-Great typography can sometimes evoke even more emotion than a great photo or piece of design artwork on its own.
-Typography has a strong role to play in good logo design.
-Letters and words naturally tell stories, even on their own – even without a string of combinations to create sentences.
-The letters and shapes communicate beyond their stature.
-By their very nature words, and indeed letters, speak.
+I mean the art of typography for design has become something I am drawn to almost despite myself.
+Firstly, typography speaks to something quite powerful about human history and the development of modern society.
+Secondly, printed words put intellect and ideas in the hands of the common people.
+Above all, I understand that typography should not be taken lightly as part of the design process.
+Good typography can sometimes evoke even more emotion than a great photo or piece of design artwork on its own.
+Most importantly typography has a strong role to play in good logo design.

 Typography Tips for Beginners

-Typography logo design can seem overwhelming, especially as a beginner, but it can be a fun and extremely creative process.
+Typography logo design can seem overwhelming I know, especially as a beginner, but it can be a fun and extremely creative process.
 Read these typography tips for beginners to help you get started.